WSL

 Installing WSL and Ubuntu

 When you make a password, pick something really easy.
 You will have to remember it and type it frequently while using Linux.
+The virtual machine will not be accessible by anyone not logged into your Windows machine, so security is not a big concern.

 While typing your password you will not be able to see what you are typing.
 That is normal - it prevents someone near you from reading your password as you type it.
 Just be careful as you type.